Aura Revive Massage Gun Review

 Also known as stroke length, it’s the distance traveled by the massage gun head as it percusses.
 It determines how deep a massage you can get.

-We couldn’t find the stroke length information on Aura’s HSA/FSA product page, but the manual says it’s 12 mm.
+We couldn’t find the stroke length information on Aura’s HSA/FSA product page, but the Aura Revive massage gun manual says it’s 12 mm.
 We measured it just to be sure (as we always do), and it’s close to 9 mm, not 12 mm, as the manual claims.

-We measured about 9 mm amplitude on this heated massage gun.
+We measured an amplitude of approximately 9 mm on the Aura Fitness heated massage gun.

-Now, 3 mm isn’t such a huge difference, but it matters a lot in the percussive therapy world.
-With 9 mm, the gun will be a little more vibrational than percussive.
+Now, 3 mm isn’t a huge difference, but it matters significantly in the world of percussive therapy.
+With a 9 mm amplitude, the Aura Revive massage gun will be slightly more vibrational than percussive.

-This means that this sports massager will suit you if you want a light, soothing massage to relieve light muscle soreness5, get the blood flowing, and massage the small muscles in the body.
+This means that this massage gun will suit you if you want a light, soothing massage to relieve mild muscle soreness, promote blood flow, and target the small muscles in the body.

-However, it may not effectively provide a deep tissue massage on the muscle.
+However, it may not provide an effective deep tissue massage on the muscle.
 It will also not be very effective on large muscles.
 You will need a gun with a much higher amplitude to achieve a deep tissue massage.

 The Stall force of a sports massager is its motor’s ability to withstand pressure.
 Sometimes, when a sports massager’s amplitude is slightly disappointing, the stall force can save the day if it’s stable enough.

 Again, we couldn’t find the stall force information for this sports massager.
-We had to estimate it using the sports massagers which stall force we already knew.
+We had to estimate it using the sports massagers, the stall force of which we already knew.

 Our estimation says it has a stall force of 25-30 lbs, which we associate with entry-level massage guns.
 It slows down when pressed against the body.
-Nonetheless, we did notice the stall force gets better at speeds 4 and 5.
+Nonetheless, we did notice that the stall force improves at speeds 4 and 5.

 We compared it to the Theragun Prime (the entry-level Theragun), and the Aura Revive massage gun stalls sooner than the Prime.
 However, measured against what we think is its true competitor—Urikar Pro 2—it feels a tad more powerful.

 The Aura Revive massage gun has 50% less power than other competitors, such as the Ekrin B37.
-The next Ekrin Athletics model, the Ekrin B37S, has 28 lbs of stall force on its first gear alone and 56 lbs of stall force at top speed.
+The next Ekrin Athletics model, the Ekrin Kestrel, boasts 28 lbs of stall force in its first speed alone and 56 lbs. of stall force at its top speed.

 But don’t let these numbers scare you from trying out the Aura Revive massage gun.
-We believe this gun has enough power for the average Joe or Jane out there.
+We believe this gun has enough power for the average person.
 About 85% of folks don’t need an aggressive massage where they must press the gun against the body.

 Speeds, Percussion Range

-We appreciate that the Aura Revive massage gun doesn’t have 30-speed settings as we have seen with some guns.
+We appreciate that the Revive heated massage gun doesn’t have 30-speed settings, unlike some other muscle massagers.
 Five speeds are enough, and you can easily toggle between them using the main button.

 The percussion range is very impressive (at least on paper).
 It says that it can go from as low as 1100 RPM to 3500 RPM.
-We have yet to see a heated massage gun with this kind of range and amplitude.
+We have yet to see a heated massage gun with this kind of range and amplitude; by saying that, the Ekrin Kestrel truly revs up to 3500 RPM.

-Based on our measurement, it’s clear that the Aura Revive massage gun overstates the percussion – slightly for the first gear and even more for the top gear (25% less).
+Based on our measurement, it’s clear that the Revive massage gun overstates the percussion slightly for the first speed and even more for the top speed (25% less).

 But how much of this actually matters?
-Well, not so much for most people, but for those who look for maximum intensity, the discrepancy in percussions might be discouraging.
+Well, not so much for most people, but for those who seek maximum intensity, the discrepancy in percussion might be discouraging.

-The 1200 – 2900 RPM range is okay for most people—you won’t even notice the few ppm missing.
-You will still miss the intensity of 3200 RPM, as seen with Ekrin Athletic sports massagers, but the wide range here is good enough.
+The 1200 – 2900 RPM range is okay for most people—you won’t even notice the few PPM missing.
+You will still miss the intensity of 3200 RPM, as seen with Ekrin Athletic massage guns, but the wide range here is just okay.

 We believe it works best at the top speeds.
 The lower speeds will work better with the heated mode, where you typically don’t require a lot of pressure.